NetSparkleUpdater/NetSparkle/README.md

 * Most `SparkleUpdater` elements are now configurable.
 For example, you can implement `IAppCastHandler` to implement your own app cast parsing and checking.
   * `IAppCastDataDownloader` to implement downloading of your app cast file
   * `IAppCastHandler` to implement your own app cast parsing
-  * `ISignatureVerifier` to implement your own download/app cast signature checking
+  * `ISignatureVerifier` to implement your own download/app cast signature checking.
+NetSparkle has built-in DSA and Ed25519 signature verifiers.
   * `IUIFactory` to implement your own UI
 * Samples have been updated and improved
   * Sample apps for [Avalonia](https://github.com/AvaloniaUI/Avalonia), WinForms, and WPF UIs